Recent Blog Articles

 Oxytocin: The love hormone

-Oxytocin can help us bond with loved ones and can be released through touch, music and exercise.
+Oxytocin can help us bond with loved ones and can be released through touch, music, and exercise.

 A beautiful young African American mother in a hospital gown gently holds her infant in her arms and smiles down at her.
 The baby's eyes are closed.

-Oxytocin is a hormone that’s produced in the hypothalamus and released into the bloodstream by the pituitary gland.
+Oxytocin is a hormone that's produced in the hypothalamus and released into the bloodstream by the pituitary gland.
 Its main function is to facilitate childbirth, which is one of the reasons it is called the "love drug" or "love hormone."
+Oxytocin, like endorphins or serotonin, is a type of hormone in your body that promotes positive feelings.

 Oxytocin both stimulates the muscles of the uterus to contract, and boosts the production of prostaglandins, which also increase uterine contractions.
 Women whose labor is slow to proceed are sometimes given oxytocin to speed the process.
-Once the baby is born, oxytocin helps to move milk from the ducts in the breast to the nipple, and foster a bond between mom and baby.
+Once the baby is born, oxytocin helps to move milk from the ducts in the breast to the nipple, and to foster a bond between mom and baby.

-Our bodies also produce oxytocin when we’re excited by our sexual partner, and when we fall in love.
-That’s why it has earned the nicknames, "love hormone" and "cuddle hormone."
+Our bodies also produce oxytocin when we're excited by our sexual partner, and when we fall in love.
+That's why it has earned the nicknames "love hormone" and "cuddle hormone."

 How to increase oxytocin